-Overview: Systematic Preparation of Solides Using Vapor Deposition Techniques
+Systematic Preparation of Solids Using Vapor Deposition Techniques

 Vapor deposition techniques allow the high-purity fabrication of a huge variety of materials with the ratio of the components easily controlled by adjusting the flux of the evaporation sources.
 In the Mannhart department, oxides with special transport or magnetic properties or oxide heterostructures are synthesized with particular emphasis on the pulsed laser deposition (PLD) technique.
 Here, for the systematic preparation of solids, we use two modified approaches: direct synthesis from the elements and evaporation of compounds or mixtures.
 In particular the solid state reactions are investigated in-situ by depositing the components onto a substrate at very low temperature.
 In addition to the evolution of crystal-structure formation, the physical properties (electrical/optical) of the products are studied in detail.
 By varying the experimental parameters, we explore systematic routes to prepare desired compounds.

-For the preparation, several UHV chambers are available with a special cart system, which allows sample transfer while maintaining vacuum and low temperature.
+For the preparation, several UHV chambers are available with a special shuttle system, which allows sample transfer while maintaining vacuum and low temperature.
 The synthesis chamber contains effusion cells, an electron-beam evaporator, and an ECR plasma-source for the activation of gases.
-One of the other deposition chambers is combined with our new combining laser deposition (CLD) equipment, a scanning multicomponent PLD facility based on a femtosecond laser.
+One of the other deposition chambers is combined with a new laser deposition equipment, a scanning multicomponent PLD facility based on a femtosecond laser (femto-PLD).